minh-craft/Soul-Fired-Coal/README.md

 ## Credits:
 - Developed by https://github.com/Leclowndu93150/ as a commission
-- Soul Fired Coal texture by Glorious Emperor Creeper https://www.youtube.com/@Emperor_Creeper
+- Soul Fired Coal texture by @Glorious Emperor Creeper https://www.youtube.com/@Emperor_Creeper
 - Inspired by Nether Coal from Better than Wolves and Better than Adventure.

 ## License: